 The HCP should endeavour to establish the underlying diagnosis behind the ABD before making any treatment decision but delay to definitive treatment (hospital transfer) should be avoided.
-Anyone with altered mental status and ABD requires formal medical assessment at the hospital.
+Any detainee with ABD requires formal medical assessment at the hospital.

 If a detainee exhibits any of the following signs: